krishNA2000000/C-Programs/README.md

 }

 //write a program to read two floating point numbers using a scanf statement, assign their sum to an integer variable and then output the values of all the three variables.

+Concepts Involved:
+Data Types:

+float: Used to store decimal numbers.

+int: Used to store whole numbers (no decimal).

+Type Conversion:

+Implicit conversion happens when assigning a float to an int.
+The fractional part is truncated (not rounded).

+Example: If num1 = 2.6 and num2 = 3.4, then num1 + num2 = 6.0, and sum will be 6.

+But if num1 = 2.6 and num2 = 3.7, sum = 6.3, and sum will be 6 (0.3 truncated).

+Input/Output Functions:

+scanf() reads values from the user.

+printf() displays values with formatting options (%.2f limits to 2 decimal places, %d for integers).

+Format Specifiers:

+%f: For float input.

+%.2f: For printing float values with 2 decimal places.

+%d: For printing integer values.

+Truncation vs Rounding:

+Truncation removes the decimal part.

+Rounding adjusts the number to the nearest whole value (not used here).

 #include <stdio.h>

 int main() {